EXPERIENCE | EXPLORE | ENGAGE

 The Compassion Project explores how spatial intervention can enhance compassion, kin relationality, and ecological belonging in public space.
 The research is conducted in affiliation with ArtEZ professorship Theory in the Arts (NL) and the Studies of the Architectural Body Research Group at Kansai University (JP).

-Keywords: Procedural Architecture; Architectural Body; Arakawa and Gins; Planetary Health; Compassion
+Keywords: Compassion; Procedural Architecture; Architectural Body; Arakawa and Gins; Planetary Health

 TRANSFORMATIVE SPATIAL PEDAGOGIES (2020 - 2024)

-Transformative Spatial Pedagogies is a research project exploring in-situ (embodied and enactive) experimentation as an agent of change.
-The project started in 2020 in affiliation with the Teaching Tools research group at University of the Arts The Hague (NL) and has continued in affiliation with ArtEZ University of the Arts (NL).
+Transformative Spatial Pedagogies is a research project exploring sensorial and peformative experimentation as a pedagogical tool for driving systemic change.
+The project started in affiliation with the Teaching Tools research group at University of the Arts The Hague (NL) and has continued in affiliation with ArtEZ University of the Arts (NL).

 WORKING WITH/IN THE GAP (2017 - 2021)